lyesram/Bayesian-Optimisation/README.md

 ## Content

-•	Data cleaning and analysis was performed
+•	Data cleaning and analysis were performed

 •	Implementing a pipeline to automate the process